ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 MOSIP supports single factor and multi factor login including iris and face capture.
 An Admin config setting determines the mode of login.

 1. The Registration Officer or Supervisor opts to login to registration client application
-   * System enables user to login by entering username, and submit iris and face photo.
+   * System enables operator to login by entering username, and submit iris and face photo.
-2. The user enters their username.
+2. The operator provides their username.
-3. The user scans any one iris through the iris capture device.
+3. The operator scans any one iris through the iris capture device.
-4. The user then captures face photo using the face photo capture-device.
+4. The operator then captures face photo using the face photo capture-device.
-5. On successful authentication, the system allows a user to log in.
+5. On successful authentication, the system allows an operator to log in.

-#### B. Temporarily lock the user account after five unsuccessful login attempts.
+#### B. Temporarily lock the operator account after five unsuccessful login attempts.
-1. The MOSIP system temporarily locks the user's account in case the user gives an invalid password for login five times continuously.
+1. The MOSIP system temporarily locks the operator’s account in case he/she provides an invalid password for five times continuously to login.
 1. Upon the fifth unsuccessful attempt to login, displays an error message
 1. The temporarily account lock lasts for 30 minutes (configured by an admin).
 1. The same error message is displayed for any subsequent login attempt within 30 minutes.